-Street, as well as public parking at the Welcome Center, offers some of the infrastructure needed for safe access to the park space.
-Lafayette Street Improvements The DDD has begun the conceptual work toward the development of this trail system and other improvements, though a sustainable model for Lafayette Street was conceived as the primary pedestrian spine linking the new Visitor Center and the Old State Capitol, and will become a vibrant urban street with a healthy mix of shops, restaurants, hotels, and apartments.
-In response to developments such as the IBM, 525 Lafayette, the Hampton Inn, and the Historic Tessier Building renovation, portions of Lafayette Street and Florida Street received funding in the amount of \$300,000 for streetscape improvements.
-Lafayette and Florida Street now offer a pleasant pedestrian experience for those traveling to nearby businesses and attractions such as the Hilton, Hotel Indigo, and the Shaw Center for Performing Arts.
-Desoto Park Nature Trail The 20-acre footprint of the batture area historically known as 'DeSoto Park' presents a range of eco-tourism and recreational opportunities as a natural celebration of the Mississippi River and the batture wildlife habitats that it creates.
+Desoto Park Nature Trail

+The 20-acre footprint of the batture area historically known as 'DeSoto Park' presents a range of eco-tourism and recreational opportunities as a natural celebration of the Mississippi River and the batture wildlife habitats that it creates.
 By constructing simple hiking trails with interpretive and wayfinding signage, a new riverfront attraction can be created and used for nature exploration, bird watching, bike riding, photography, picnicking, wildlife and plant educational programs, and other nature based activities.
 The park will provide visitors with an opportunity to experience the river's edge in its natural state.
-Pedestrian access via the existing City/Parish ROW over the CN Railroad at North the management of this riverfront attraction will be necessary to achieve long-term success.
+Pedestrian access via the existing City/Parish ROW over the CN Railroad at North Street, as well as public parking at the Welcome Center, offers some of the infrastructure needed for safe access to the park space.

+The DDD has begun the conceptual work toward the development of this trail system and other improvements, though a sustainable model for the management of this riverfront attraction will be necessary to achieve long-term success.
 The DDD will seek partnerships that can emerge between various entities such as the City of Baton Rouge, State of LA, BREC, and local/regional naturalist and trail seeking groups.